This is my review of the top 10 resorts in Mallorca in 2023 in no particular order. I’ll explain why I like them and why you may like them too.

 Finally, the resorts are located on the East coast of Mallorca, and you can enjoy amazing sunrises making this the perfect way to start your day.

-Check out this video to find out more about S’Illot and Sa Coma.
+Check out this video to find out more about S’Illot and Sa Coma here.

-Regulars in Puerto Pollena may wish to try Cala Bona.
+Regular holidaymakers to book their trip to Puerto Pollensa may wish to try Cala Bona as a great alternative.
 This charming resort is so similar to the feel of Puerto Pollensa with its stunning views and waterside restaurants.

 There is a lovely walk alongside a neighbouring bike path all the way to Cala Millor.